Everyone

 Some things you can do to keep work and home life separate are suggested below.

-• Use your work email address for work and your personal email for everything else.
-You will not always have a right to privacy in your work email account and on your work computer.
+- Use your work email address for work and your personal email for everything else.
+Your employer is entitled to view your emails on the work email system, especially if you are using an email address that your workplace assigned you.